mel-project/docs.melproject.org/developer-guides/using-wallets/melswap-guide.md

 Where does all the liquidity sitting in the pool come from?
 Melswap incentivizes users to add liquidity to pools by depositing tokens in the pool in exchange for **liquidity tokens**.
 Liquidity tokens are unique in that they reflect an ownership of a proportion of the entire pool, instead of an individual token.
 Let's deposit a total value of 100 MEL in liquidity into the MEL/SYM pool:

-<pre class="language-shell-session" data-overflow="wrap"><code class="lang-shell-session"><strong>$ melwallet-cli --wallet-path ./bob.json liq-deposit 1.0 SYM 2.0 MEL --wait
+<pre class="language-shell-session" data-overflow="wrap"><code class="lang-shell-session"><strong>melwallet-cli --wallet-path ./bob.json liq-deposit 0.0 SYM 100.0 MEL --wait
 </strong>
 Proceed? [y/N] y
 ..................